 Gloves: I used my black leather gloves from my General Hux costume.

 Lightsaber: I went with the Black Series Force FX Kylo Ren lightsaber.
-I ordered handmade blade covers from KORSabercovers, but they arrived after the above photo was taken.
-They are REALLY awesome!
+I ordered handmade blade covers from KORSabercovers and they are REALLY awesome!

 Makeup & Scar: For my makeup, I did a smoky eye using my Tarte Sex Kitten palette.
 The rest of my makeup was pretty much my normal daily makeup.
 For the scar, I used Mehron’s Rigid Collodion to create the base.
 I did a few coats of it.
 Then, I used a pinkish/nude eyeshadow to make the scar look a little pinker, and then used a medium brown lipliner pencil (softly blended) to add depth to the scar.